Kerry Bolton

-Kerry Raymond Bolton (born 1956) is a New Zealand white supremacist and Holocaust denier, and a writer and political activist on those subjects.
+Kerry Raymond Bolton is a New Zealand white supremacist writer and political activist.
 In 1980, Bolton co-founded the Church of Odin as the New Zealand branch of the Australian neopagan organisation, First Anglecyn Church of Odin.
 He is involved in several nationalist and fascist political groups in New Zealand.

 Neopagan background

 In 1980, Bolton co-founded, along with David Crawford, the Church of Odin, the New Zealand branch of the First Anglecyn Church of Odin, a pro-Nazi neopagan organisation for "whites of non-Jewish descent".
 Though officially a branch of the First Anglecyn Church founded by Alexander Rud Mills in Melbourne in 1936, the Church of Odin also considered Else Christensen's Mills-inspired Odinist Fellowship as a parent organisation.
 By 1983 Bolton had left the Church.
 The church creed, two newsletters, and other materials are archived at the Alexander Turnbull Library.

 Political activism

 Bolton has published and edited newsletters such as The Watcher, The Flaming Sword, The Heretic, The Nexus, Ab Aeterno (assistant editor) and Western Destiny.
 He founded the national-socialist Order of the Left Hand Path (OLHP) in 1992, following a quarrel with other members of the Temple of Set.
 Two years later it was renamed the Ordo Sinistra Vivendi ("Order of the Left Way"), and in the same year created the fascist Black Order.
 It claimed to have a network of national lodges in six European countries plus Australia and the U.S. It was intended to be an activist front promoting an "occult-fascist axis" by mobilising political groups and youth culture elements such as industrial music.
+He has also written articles which have been published in The Black Flame, a magazine run by the Church of Satan.
 Bolton created and edited the Black Order newsletter, The Flaming Sword, and its successor, The Nexus, a satanic-Nazi journal with special attention given to figures such as Savitri Devi, Julius Evola, and Ezra Pound, and which especially catered to the black metal movement.
 It later changed its name to Western Destiny.
 In 1996, Bolton formed The Thelemic Society which blended rightist politics with the teachings of the English occultist Aleister Crowley and the philosophy of the German thinker Friedrich Nietzsche.

 Bolton was a co-founder of the Nationalist Workers' Party, and was briefly secretary for the New Zealand Fascist Union in 1997, in which he promoted the 'patriotic socialism' of 1930s Labour hero John A. Lee.
 In 2004 he was the secretary of the New Zealand National Front and spokesman for the New Right group.
 He was also involved with the New Zealand National Front but resigned because of disputes with neo-Nazi and white supremacist factions.
 In 2021, the University of Otago student magazine Critic Te Ārohi reported that Bolton is in regular contact with the white supremacist organisation Action Zealandia.

-He has also written articles which have been published in magazine run by the Church of Satan with the same name as the magazine he started as The Flaming Sword.